scottjue21/MSDS-460/Final Project (NU Industries’ Linear Optimized Profit Maximization)/README.md

 ## Conclusion

 This project demonstrates the effectiveness of linear programming in addressing complex profit maximization scenarios within a manufacturing context.
 The insights gained from this analysis provide actionable recommendations to enhance NU Industries' profitability and operational efficiency.

+### Contributors

+This project was a collaborative effort by the following team members:

+- Jordan Berge
+- David Caban
+- Jared Sarabia
+- Scott Jue